st-css/stcss/README.md

 ```

 This technique can also be used to style 3rd-party components.
 The only requirement is that
 the component being styled accepts the "className" prop.
-Since the `C` wrapper is not used
+Since the `El` wrapper is not used
 the `as` prop will have no effect (unless of course the 3rd-party component respects that
 prop as well).